Fussion5/Fussion5/README.md

 I approach engineering with a **product mindset**: every system I build is judged on reliability, security, and the outcome it delivers — not just whether it runs.

-**🎯 Open To:** Software Engineering Internships · AI/ML Engineering Roles · Cloud & DevOps Opportunities · Open Source Collaboration · Research Assistantships
+**🎯 Open To:** AI/ML Engineering Roles · Cloud & DevOps Opportunities · Open Source Collaboration · Research Assistantships

 ---